AliceO2Group/AliceO2/Common/SimConfig/doc/ConfigurableParam.md

       ```
       It is planned to offer more flexible ways to set arrays (see below).
     * there is currently no support for pointer types or objects.
 Parameter classes may not be nested.
-* At the moment serialization works on the whole paramter registry (on the whole set of parameters).
+* At the moment serialization works on the whole parameter registry (on the whole set of parameters).
 Everything is written to the same file or snapshot.

 # Wish list / planned improvements